 It also presents a particular challenge when developing a professionally supported active outreach strategy.
 Word-of-mouth recruitment is a kind of targeted outreach that involves the individual doing the asking making implicit judgments about what makes a "good" representative.
-Those are not judgments that non-student staff of the Students' Union are in a position to make; in order to be effective and appropriate, word-of-mouth outreach requires significant buy-in from students already serving as representatives.
+Those are not judgments that non-students are in a position to make.